31 Bayesian Mortality Modeling

 k ~ truncated(Exponential(1), 1, Inf)

-# use the variables to create a parametric mortality model
+# Create parametric mortality model once

 m = MortalityTables.MakehamBeard(; a, b, c, k)

-for i = 1:nrow(data)
+for i in eachindex(deaths)

-q = MortalityTables.hazard(m, age)
+q = MortalityTables.hazard(m, ages[i])

-deaths[i] ~ Binomial(data.exposures[i], q)
+deaths[i] ~ Binomial(exposures[i], q)

 end